Mojmír Hampl

 Mojmír Hampl (born 13 March 1975) is a Czech economist and writer, who has been the Chairman of the Czech Fiscal Council since 2022.
 Previously, from 2019 to 2021, he worked for KPMG Czech Republic as a director responsible for financial sector services.
-Between 2006 and 2018 he served as a board member of the Národní rozpočtová rada Czech National Bank.
+Between 2006 and 2018 he served as a board member of the Czech National Bank.
 From 2008 he held the post of CNB Vice-Governor.
 He has been also a co-founder and a board member of the Institute of Economic Education INEV in Prague.

 Career

 Hampl is a member of the academic council of Škoda Auto University in Mladá Boleslav and scientific councils of Tomas Bata University in Zlín and Masaryk University in Brno, and was an editorial board member of the Czech history newspaper The Twentieth Century.
 He lectures at Czech and foreign universities, including University of Oxford.
 He has published three popular educational books in Czech.